ed-conte/cornell-irt-website/design-plan/design-journey.md

 ## Website Revision Based on User Testing (Final Submission)
 > What changes did you make to your design based on user testing?

+1. After the first user test was conducted, the carrousel left and right arrows were moved to be closer to the images.
+That way, users will instantly know that they have to click the arrows to switch images (and text) in order to view the content that pertains to each of the two executive board members.

+2. After the first user test was conducted, a hover effect was added to the icon buttons within the footer (i.e., the twitter button, the facebook button, and the mail button) to make it clear to the users that they are able to interact with these icons by clicking on the icons.

 TODO: explain the revisions to your website from user testing

+<p><cite> Website Revision Based on User Testing </cite> by all group members.</p>

 ## Grading (Final Submission)